-Philadelphia is a diverse city with 44% Black population, 36% percent White, 13% Latino and 7% percent Asian.
+Philadelphia is a diverse city with a 44% Black population, 36% percent White, 13% Latino, and 7% percent Asian.
 Philadelphia’s citywide diversity index is 65.6%, which makes it one of the top 3 diverse cities in the country with the best Trade skills Community.
-With a population of about 1.6million, where more than 65% of them are below the age of 44, Philadelphia as a city has a potential to be one of the great cities of the future with it’s Community contributing to the growth and that is where we as Philadelphia Technician Training Institute is investing.
+With a population of about a 1.6million, where more than 65% of them are below the age of 44, Philadelphia as a city has the potential to be one of the great cities of the future with its Community contributing to the growth and that is where we as Philadelphia Technician Training Institute is investing.

-We have a community of Students, Alumni, Faculty and Employers that come together as one unit to drive towards a common vision which is the betterment of the society.
+We have a community of Students, Alumni, Faculty, and Employers that come together as one unit to drive towards a common vision which is the betterment of society.

-We are a close knit community of students that are diverse in many aspects, faculty and management all under one roof working together for themselves and for the betterment of Philadelphia, Pennsylvania, US.
-This sense of community helps our students to feel settled as if they are at home and thus encourage engagement.
+We are a close-knit community of students that are diverse in many aspects, faculty, and management all under one roof working together for themselves and for the betterment of Philadelphia, Pennsylvania, US.
+This sense of community helps our students to feel settled as if they are at home and thus encourages engagement.

 Our Alumni are always in touch with us even after years of them graduating and enjoying a successful life.

-Our efforts towards the community are directed from the very top – Sherman McLeod – Director, who leaves no stone unturned to make sure that the Students, Faculty, Alumni, Employers is a close knit.
+Our efforts towards the community are directed from the very top – Sherman McLeod – Director, who leaves no stone unturned to make sure that the Students, Faculty, Alumni, Employers are close-knit.